The backcountry environment has changed dramatically in the last 10 years.

 [ Nakazawa's journey into BC ]

-2006: Goroma reopened and Kagura Powder Station attracted.
+2006: Goroma reopens and Kagura Powder Station is attracted.

 2012: BC gate constructed at the summit.

-2013: Patrols established and mountaineering registration made mandatory.
-2013
+2013: Patrols are established and climbing permits are made mandatory.

-2015: Goroma opened on New Year's Day and staff deployed at the gate.
+2015: Goroma opens on New Year's Day and personnel are stationed at the gate.

-2016: BCA beacon checks introduced at gates with the cooperation of K2 Japan.
-2016
+2016: BCA beacon checks are introduced at the gate with the cooperation of K2 Japan.

-: BCA beacon training area installed on the slopes.
+2016: BCA beacon training area is established on the slopes.

-2016: Disaster prevention poles installed on the Kagura Peak ridge.
+2016: Disaster prevention poles are installed on the Kagura Peak ridge.

-2018: Racks for fat skis installed on gondolas.
+2018: Racks for fat skis are installed on the gondola.

-2020 Received an award from the Niigata Prefectural Police for his contributions to preventing accidents.
+2020 Received an award from the Niigata Prefectural Police for their contributions to preventing accidents and missing persons.

 Profile